Chaste/chaste-docker/README.md

 2. `docker run -it --init --rm -v chaste_data:/home/chaste chaste/release`
 3. GL HF! ;)

 > :information_source:  To easily share data between the Docker container and the host e.g. the `testoutput` directory, a bind-mount argument can be added to the command: `-v /host/path/to/testoutput:/home/chaste/testoutput`.
-See the instructions on [mounting host directories](#mounting-host-directories) for further details.
+See the instructions on [bind mounts](#bind-mounts) for further details.

 ## Introduction
 [Docker](https://docs.docker.com/) is a lightweight virtualisation technology allowing applications with all of their dependencies to be quickly and easily run in a platform-independent manner.
 This project provides an image containing [Chaste](http://www.cs.ox.ac.uk/chaste/) (and some additional scripts for convenience) which can be launched with a single command, to provide a portable, homogeneous computational environment (across several operating systems and countless hardware configurations) for the simulation of cancer, heart and soft tissue.